Fantasy-prone personality: History

 American psychologists Sheryl C. Wilson and Theodore X. Barber first identified FPP in 1981, said to apply to about 4% of the population.
 Besides identifying this trait, Wilson and Barber reported a number of childhood antecedents that likely laid the foundation for fantasy proneness in later life, such as, "a parent, grandparent, teacher, or friend who encouraged the reading of fairy tales, reinforced the child's ... fantasies, and treated the child's dolls and stuffed animals in ways that encouraged the child to believe that they were alive."
 They suggested that this trait was almost synonymous with those who responded dramatically to hypnotic induction, that is, "high hypnotizables".

 The first systematic studies were conducted in the 1980s by psychologists Judith Rhue and Steven Jay Lynn.
 Later research in the 1990s by Deirdre Barrett at Harvard confirmed most of these characteristics of fantasy prone people, but she also identified another set of highly hypnotizable subjects who had had traumatic childhoods and who identified fantasy time mainly by "spacing out".

 Characteristic features

-Fantasy prone persons are reported to spend up to half (or more) of their time awake fantasizing or daydreaming.
+Fantasy prone persons are reported to spend a large portion of their time awake fantasizing or daydreaming.
 People with Type 1 FPP will often confuse or mix their fantasies with their real memories.
 They also report out-of-body experiences, and other similar experiences that are interpreted by some fantasizers as psychic (parapsychological) or mystical.
 However, those with Type 2 have perfect ability to distinguish between reality and fantasy.

 A paracosm is an extremely detailed and structured fantasy world often created by extreme or compulsive fantasizers.

 Wilson and Barber listed numerous characteristics in their pioneer study, which have been clarified and amplified in later studies.
 These characteristics include some or many of the following experiences: